-But one clear piece of information from the study suggests that when this gene is present, it makes the occurrence of a common symptom of these different diseases more probable.
+However, one definite piece of information from the study suggests that when this gene is present, it makes the occurrence of a common symptom of these different diseases more probable.

 This may also open doors for treating diseases like asthma at a genetic level in the near future.
 Such treatments are still under scrutiny and are being researched before they can even begin to be used in the experimental stages.

-Some day, they might be able to easily treat people with asthma, COPD or cancer with gene therapy.
-This will be exciting, even if they are only able to lessen the symptoms, and not get of them completely.
+Someday, they might be able to effectively treat people with asthma, COPD or cancer with gene therapy.
+This will be exciting, even if they are only able to lessen the symptoms, and not get off them completely.

-Unlike COPD, which is most commonly caused by smoking cigarettes, asthma is largely hereditary, but can also be developed from environmental factors.
+Unlike COPD, which is most commonly caused by smoking cigarettes, asthma is mostly hereditary, but can also be developed from environmental factors.
 If a young person is diagnosed with asthma, it can only be treated by medications.
 Sometimes it will go away as the child becomes an adult, and sometimes it can be developed in adulthood.
-Either way, being able to treat it on the genetic level will be a huge break through.
+Either way, being able to treat it on the genetic level will be a huge breakthrough.

-Gene therapy and manipulated the building blocks of our cells might not be possible quite yet, but findings like this bring us closer each step of the way.
+Gene therapy and manipulating the building blocks of our cells might not be possible quite yet, but findings like this bring us closer each step of the way.

 Information on this page is for reference and educational purposes only.
 For more information about COPD, asthma or cancer, talk to your doctor or primary care provider.

 - U.S. National Library of Medicine.
 Common genes underlying asthma and COPD?
 Genome-wide analysis on the Dutch hypothesis.
 Published: July 3, 2014. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4217133/